MartaCasdelg/StrataScratch-SQL-Challenges/README.md

 &nbsp;

 ## Description
 In this repository you will find my answers to the SQL challenges proposed on the StrataScratch website.
 The available questions are listed below.
-Each link leads to the document containing both the question statement and the answer, written mainly in PostgreSQL.
+Each link leads to the document containing both the question statement and the answer, written in PostgreSQL.

 #### **Easy level**
 * [Count the number of companies in the Information Technology sector in each country](./Easy/Number_of_companies_IT_sector_by_country.md)